cyrilgagnaire/ani-training/README.md

-# ani-training

-training repo for the Analytics and Insights Team
+# Training AnI Team on GitHub

+## Description:

+A repository to train the AnI Team on how to use GitHub and source control

-Proposed topics:
+## Proposed topics:

 - How to clone repositories
 - how to create a branch
 - how to create a Pull Request

-Checking who has access:
+## Who has confirmed access:

 - Cyril: Y
 - Jon: Y
 - Steph: Y
-- Dan N U
+- Dan N: U
-- Daniel M U
+- Daniel M: U
-- Joel U
+- Joel: U
-- Andal U
+- Andal: U
-- Sally U
+- Sally: U
-- Renee U
+- Renee: U
-- Rachelle U
+- Rachelle: U
-- Andrew U
+- Andrew: U